top of page

 A Full-Circle Training Day

-Together with Principal JP Katona, School Counselor Jen, and a team of dedicated, heart-forward educators … we dug into experiential practices, reflection routines, SEL skill-building, and the power of creating consistent, joyful community moments for kids.
+This year, I had the joy of leading Manton's Launch Training in person with teachers, who were also former classmates!
+Together with Principal JP Katona, School Counselor Jen, and a team of dedicated, heart-forward educators … we dug into experiential practices, reflection routines, SEL skill-building, and the power of creating consistent, joyful community moments for students.

 It’s everything a founder dreams of.

-Celebrated Close to Home: The Cadillac News Feature
+Celebrated Close to Home: Cadillac News Feature

-The partnership was recently featured in the Cadillac Newspaper, which covers all of Northern Michigan.
+Northern Michigan.
 Seeing the story of Kikori, and its return to the place where the inspiration began, shared with the community was both surreal and heartwarming.

 It felt like the community saying, “We see you.
 And we’re proud.”